Cheapest Lip Augmentation price in Turkey is € 1,000. Average Lip Augmentation cost in Turkey is € 1,382 where prices can go as high as € 1,900.

 Lip augmentation surgery side effects can include:

 Patients can see results immediately after the procedure is over.
 The swelling will slowly subside during the first few days after the procedure.
-Depending on the technique used, patients may be required to have another treatment done in a couple of months.
+Depending on the persistence of the technique used, patients may need to undergo further treatment within a few months to maintain their results.
+The success of the results mainly depends on the surgeon’s skill and experience.
+There are some cities in Europe, such as Istanbul or Budapesthave many skilled surgeons performing lip augmentation procedures with high satisfaction rates and more affordable prices.